Putin puts state capitalism first for Russia

 Bulking up state corporations active in high technology, infrastructure and nuclear power would presage their conversion into public firms that can be floated on stock markets.

-The article said little about restructuring state-controlled gas export monopoly Gazprom, criticized by investors for high costs and inefficiency, beyond saying it should divest non-core assets such as its media holdings.
+The article said little about restructuring state-controlled gas export monopoly Gazprom, criticised by investors for high costs and inefficiency, beyond saying it should divest non-core assets such as its media holdings.

 Economists say Putin will need to deliver on his promises to spur economic growth, which has slowed to a range of 4-5 percent since the 2008-09 global crisis from prior rates of 6-7 percent.